Last Updated on April 11, 2022

 - Backpack: At first, ensure that the backpack you have purchased or borrowed fits comfortably.
 Load your pack with some items and go out on a test hike.
 If you find that the pack is comfortable on your shoulders, then it is fine for you.
 But, if you are not feeling comfortable with the pack then I suggest you go for the comfortable one.

-- Tent: Purchase a tent that is perfect for spring, summer and fall season.
+- Tent: Purchase a tent that is perfect for the spring, summer and fall seasons.
 I recommend you not to purchase a tent that is suitable also for mountaineering as you are a newbie and not ready for mountaineering.
+Also, consider the brand reputation of the tent you’re buying.

 - Sleeping pad: A sleeping pad should be under the checklist.
 To someone, sleeping maybe for providing insulation.
-But, to others, a sleeping pad is for providing a soft and cushion sleeping surface.
+But, to others, a sleeping pad is for providing a soft and cushioned sleeping surface.

 - Drinking water: On a trip, you are not always going to get clean and safe drinking water.
-So, it is a better idea to carry drops or tablets to purify for purifying water.
+So, it is a better idea to carry drops or tablets to purify water.

 6. Try to pack early

-The important thing you should keep on your mind is that you should not overload your bag at the last moment.
+The important thing you should keep in your mind is that you should not overload your bag at the last moment.
 Try to pack your backpack a few days earlier before going on a trip.
 It will allow you to have enough time to check whether everything is ok or not.
+You might also like to read my guide on packing a tent for backpacking.

 Before going on a trip, make sure that your backpack suits the weight that you are going to have with you.
 If yes, then it’s fine.
 Otherwise, change your backpack or minimize the weight by leaving the less important things.